 c.
 Collegio Priests pay the following rates (note: the Philippine Bishops commit themselves to subsidize the Collegio, hence, non-Filipinos are asked a corresponding additional contribution):

 iii.
 Monthly: €800 (€900 for non-Filipinos).

-8. Please refrain from using short pants or sleeveless shirts, as well as clothes for sleeping or sports (except during sports period), when in the ground floor and basement areas, as well as in the upper floor corridors when there are guests, even at night.
-While the Collegio is our home where we should feel comfortable, it is at the same time a Pontifical institution and semi-public, and once outside the privacy of our own rooms, we need to consider the different sensitivities of priests and guests alike (e.g., for some, shorts and sleeveless in public might be acceptable, but for others not).
+8. Please refrain from using short pants, pajamas, bathrobes, sleeveless shirts, as well as clothes for sports (except during sports period), when in the ground floor and basement areas, as well as in the upper floor corridors when there are guests, even at night.
+While the Collegio is our home where we should feel comfortable, it is at the same time a Pontifical institution, a showcase of the Catholic bishops- Conference of the Philippines, and semi-public, and once outside the privacy of our own rooms, we need to consider the different sensitivities of priests, sisters, staff and guests alike (e.g., for some, shorts and sleeveless in public might be acceptable, but for others not).